kevin12neil/Python_learning_journey/README.md

 # Python_learning_journey
-My learning journey in Python, following the 100 Days of Python Code course by Dr. Angela Yu.
+This repository contains my practice projects while learning **Python** through the *100 Days of Code: The Complete Python Pro Bootcamp* by Dr. Angela Yu.

+## 📂 Projects so far
+(WIll be updated as i progress.)